Angel-Huichapa/Code-Quiz-week-3/README.md

 a timed quiz on JavaScript fundamentals that stores high scores made for class
 ## Usage
-To test a student on JS basics
+To test a student on JS, CSS, and HTML basics

 ## Contributing